Last updated: June 19, 2026

 Executive function is made up of several connected skills that help the brain manage time, attention, decisions, emotions, and follow through.
 ADHD can affect these skills differently from person to person, which is part of why executive dysfunction does not always look the same on the outside.

-Some people notice it most through forgetfulness and mental clutter.
-Others experience it through lateness, unfinished tasks, emotional overload, or constantly feeling like everyday responsibilities take more energy than expected.
+Some people notice it most through task initiation, time management, decision fatigue, unfinished responsibilities, emotional overload, or constantly feeling like everyday life takes more energy than expected.

 Task Initiation